JLPM22/motionmatching-docs/docs/basics/character.md

 - First, generate an animation database (*MMData*) by following the [previous section](animation_database.md) on creating *MMData*.

 	!!! tip
-		You can use the demo scene at ``Scenes/JLTest/JLSceneTest.unity`` as a template.
+		You can use the demo scene at ``Scenes/00_Basic/ExampleSimpleMMController.unity`` as a template.

 ### Add Character Controller

 - Create an empty GameObject and attach a Character Controller component to it.
-The available options are currently ``SpringCharacterController`` or ``PathCharacterController``.
 Make sure to reference the ``MotionMatchingController`` (to be created in step 3) in the Motion Matching field.
 Keep the feature names unchanged unless you've also modified them in your custom *MMData*.

 ### Add Motion Matching Controller